anabellechan/IntroGPT-Anabelle/README.md

    MODEL_BASENAME = "llama-2-7b-chat.Q4_K_M.gguf"
    ```
 Navigate to the `/resumeGPT` directory.
 Run the following command `python run_resumeGPT_API.py`.
-The API should being to run.
+Wait for the API to run.

 Wait until everything has loaded in.
 You should see something like `INFO:werkzeug:Press CTRL+C to quit`.